mdhabibi/LIME-for-Time-Series/README.md

 ## Contributing

 Contributions to improve the project are welcome.
-Please follow the standard fork-pull request workflow on GitHub to submit your improvements.
+Please follow the standard fork-pull request workflow on GitHub to submit your improvements to the dev branch.

 ## License